 Here is where this show is interesting, and why we say new and modern and to be the new kid at sea.
-It’s a very ambitious multi media event.
+It’s a very ambitious multi-media event.
 The main stage does all the fancy changes you expect, but either side of centre there are two earpiece stages set back and elevated, with gauze nets that can drop in front.
-The right hand stage is the girl’s bedroom and for all the musing of love, scenes with mum, the maid and the boy who breaks into her room… Romeo and Juliet? …. there is a cameraman on stage with them but cleverly not focussed by the lighting.
-What he films is projected as close ups of their performance on the gauze left of screen and vice versa.
-Just like a modern rock concert where you have the stage wide, with its semi urban Mad Max setting with old TV’s scattered each side showing those pictures too.
+The right-hand stage is the girl’s bedroom and for all the musing of love, scenes with mum, the maid and the boy who breaks into her room… Romeo and Juliet? …. there is a cameraman on stage with them but cleverly not focussed by the lighting.
+What he films is projected as close-ups of their performance on the gauze left of the screen and vice versa.
+Just like a modern rock concert where you have the stage wide, with its semi-urban Mad Max setting with old TV’s scattered each side showing those pictures too.
 The filmed theme goes further in projecting reduced capacity shots of her on her own bedroom walls as she sings and dreams of love.
-At sea where most ships are now fitted with LED back drops, these filmed events will no doubt be paralleled by played in film sections.
-Film projection also leads to a motor cycle crash on stage which is impressive capped by the blood that appears on the artistes, a Pulp Fictionesque extreme that modern entertainment demands.
-But these events are humorous, when dad pushes a car off stage into the orchestra pit we see musicians running away complaining.
-Needless to say you might expect to see a bat fly.
+At sea where most ships are now fitted with LED backdrops, these filmed events will no doubt be paralleled by played in film sections.
+Film projection also leads to a motorcycle crash on stage which is impressively capped by the blood that appears on the artistes, a Pulp Fictionesque extreme that modern entertainment demands.
+But these events are humorous when dad pushes a car off the stage into the orchestra pit we see musicians running away complaining.
+Needless to say, you might expect to see a bat fly.

 The problem the cruise ships will have is the level of talent that is required for these numbers which it is claimed are a mixture of influences Wagner, Phil Spector, Bruce Springsteen and The Who.
 What is clever is that the songs Meat Loaf then sang at the age of thirty with some life experience (emotions of rage, anger as well as perfectly pitched romance) are split between various members of the cast.
 There is no way all the numbers could be done by one person nine times a week.
 The elder members of the cast certainly mix those emotions better than the younger ones, but not to take anything away from anyone, they are all amazing.
 Still, the musical We Will Rock You, was a challenge the cruise ships accepted and have done amazingly, with Brian May joining them on stage to congratulate them.